liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-liferay-installation-overview.markdown

 # Liferay Installation Overview [](id=liferay-installation-overview)

-Installing Liferay is easy.
+Installing @product@ is easy.
 But before you begin, you should answer a few questions.

 - Which version of Liferay will you install?